Energy policy of India: Electricity as a substitute for imported LPG and PNG

+India's piped natural gas (PNG) for domestic cooking needs was 12,175 million standard cubic meters (mmscm) which is nearly 19% of total natural gas consumption in 2021–22.
+Natural gas/ LNG import content is nearly 56% of total consumption in 2021-22.
+The affordable electricity retail tariff (860 Kcal/kWh at 74% heating efficiency) to replace PNG (net calorific value 8,500 Kcal/scm at 40% heating efficiency) in domestic cooking is up to 9 ₹/kWh when the retail price of PNG is ₹47.59 per scm.
+Replacing PNG consumption with electricity would reduce costly LNG imports substantially.

-The domestic consumption of kerosene is 7.349 million tons with Rs.
-30,151 crores subsidy to the domestic consumers in 2012-13.
-The subsidized retail price of Kerosene is 13.69 Rs/liter whereas the export/import price is up to 48.00 Rs/liter.
-The affordable electricity retail price (860 kcal/kWh at 90% heating efficiency) to replace Kerosene (lower heating value 8240 kcal/liter at 75% heating efficiency) in domestic cooking is up to 9.27 Rs/kWh when Kerosene retail price is 48 Rs/liter (without subsidy).
+The domestic consumption of kerosene was 1.291 million tons out of 1.493 million tons total consumption in 2021–22.
+The subsidized retail price of kerosene is 15 ₹/liter whereas the export/import price is 79 ₹/liter.
+The affordable electricity retail tariff (860 Kcal/Kwh at 74% heating efficiency) to replace kerosene (net calorific value 8240 Kcal/liter at 40% heating efficiency) in domestic cooking is up to 15.22 ₹/kWh when the kerosene retail price is 79 ₹/liter.

-During the year 2013-14, The plant load factor (PLF) of coal-fired thermal power stations is only 65.43% whereas these stations can run above 85% PLF comfortably provided there is adequate electricity demand in the country.
-The additional electricity generation at 85% PLF is nearly 240 billion units which is adequate to replace all the LPG and Kerosene consumption in domestic sector.
-The incremental cost of generating additional electricity is only their coal fuel cost which is less than 3 Rs/kWh.
-Enhancing the PLF of coal-fired stations and encouraging domestic electricity consumers to substitute electricity in place of LPG and Kerosene in household cooking, would reduce the government subsidies and the idle capacity of thermal power stations can be put to use economically.
-The domestic consumers who are willing to surrender the subsidized LPG / Kerosene permits or eligible for subsidized LPG / Kerosene permits may be given free electricity connection and subsidized electricity tariff.
+During the year 2021-22, The plant load factor (PLF) of coal-fired thermal power stations (nearly 210 GW) was 58.86% only whereas these stations can run above 85% PLF comfortably provided there is adequate electricity demand in the country.
+The possible additional net electricity generation at 85% PLF is nearly 450 billion kWh, enough to replace all the LPG, PNG and kerosene consumption in domestic sector The incremental cost of generating additional electricity is only their coal fuel cost which is less than 4 Rs/kWh.
+Enhancing the PLF of coal-fired stations and encouraging domestic electricity consumers to substitute electricity in place of LPG and Kerosene in household cooking, would reduce the government subsidies, and the idle capacity of thermal power stations can be put to use economically.
+Domestic consumers who are willing to surrender the subsidized LPG / Kerosene permits or are eligible for subsidized LPG / Kerosene permits may be given free electricity connection and a subsidized electricity tariff.
+To avoid the possibility of fatal electric shocks, power is supplied to the electric cook stove through a residual-current circuit breaker.